fabiommendes/sidekick/README.rst

 If you are familiar to any language in the Haskell family, it should resemble the `operator section syntax <https://wiki.haskell.org/Section_of_an_infix_operator>`.

-:func:`iterate_past` creates an infinite iterator that generate each number by applying the function in the first argument to the last n elements generated by the sequence. ``n`` is given by the size of the initial sequence, which in our example is 2.
+:func:`iterate_past` creates an infinite iterator that generates each number by applying the function in the first argument to the last n elements generated by the sequence. ``n`` is given by the size of the initial sequence, which in our example is 2.